Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Semi-supervised learning

 A major drawback of the complete case framework is that a lot of data ends up not being exploited.
 A class of SSL approaches, mainly inductive methods with respect to the taxonomy of \citet{van2020survey}, generally aim to minimise a modified estimator of the risk by including unlabelled data.
 Therefore, the optimisation problem generally becomes finding $\hat{\theta}$ that minimises the SSL risk,

 where $H$ is a term that does not depend on the labels and $\lambda$ is a scalar weight which balances the labelled and unlabelled terms.
 In the literature, $H$ can generally be seen as a surrogate of $L$.
 Indeed, it looks like the intuitive choices of $H$ are equal or equivalent to a form of expectation of $L$ on a distribution given by the model.
-Our theory will indicate that it is desirable, indeed, that $H$ is positively correlated with $L$.

-\subsubsection{Some examples of surrogates}
+\subsection{Some examples of surrogates}

-A recent overview of the recent SSL techniques has been proposed by \citet{van2020survey}.
-Most of the methods considered here are suited for a discriminative probabilistic model $p_\theta(y|x)$ that approximates the conditional $p(y|x)$.
-Methods can be categorised into two distinct sections, the entropy and the consistency-based methods.
-The former aim to minimise a form of entropy of the model predictions, the latter will enforce stability on model predictions given modifications of the input (data augmentation) or perturbations of the model.
+\looseness=-1 A recent overview of the recent SSL techniques has been proposed by \citet{van2020survey}.
+In this work, we focus on methods suited for a discriminative probabilistic model $p_\theta(y|x)$ that approximates the conditional $p(y|x)$.
+We categorised methods into two distinct sections, entropy and consistency-based.

-\paragraph{Entropy-based methods:} Entropy-based methods aim to minimise a term of entropy of the predictions computed on unlabelled data.
-Thus, they encourage the model to be confident on unlabelled data, implicitely using the cluster assumption.
-As we detail in Appendix \ref{section:surrogates}, entropy-based methods can all be described as an expectation of $L$ under a distribution $\pi_x$ computed at the datapoint $x$:
+\paragraph{Entropy-based methods} Entropy-based methods aim to minimise a term of entropy of the predictions computed on unlabelled data.
+Thus, they encourage the model to be confident on unlabelled data, implicitly using the cluster assumption.
+Entropy-based methods can all be described as an expectation of $L$ under a distribution $\pi_x$ computed at the datapoint $x$:

-0.2in \textit{Entropy Minisation (EntMin)}\\ \citet{grandvalet2004semi} simply use the Shannon entropy as $H(\theta; x) $.
-This penalisation can be interpreted as favouring parameters inducing small class overlap \citep[Chapter 9]{chapelle2006semi}.
-This Shannon entropy can be rewritten as equation \eqref{eq_expectation} with $\pi_x(\tilde{x},\tilde{y}) = \delta_{x}(\tilde{x})p_\theta(\tilde{y}|\tilde{x})$.
-We note that entropy minimisation is the only method for which, $\pi_x(\tilde{x},\tilde{y})$ does also depend of $\theta$.
-0.2in \textit{Pseudo-label} \\ Pseudo-labelling consists in picking the class with the maximum predicted probability as a pseudo-label for the unlabelled data \citep{scudder1965probability}.
-Commonly, pseudo-labels are selected only if the predicted probability is above a predefined threshold $\tau>0$.
-Again, this objective can be rewritten in the form of Equation \ref{eq_expectation} (see Appendix \ref{section:surrogates}).
-Recently, \citep{rizve2021defense} proposed an improved selection of pseudo-labels using uncertainty estimation methods on the predicted probability.

-0.2in \textit{Pseudo-label and data augmentation} \\ Recently, several methods based on data-augmentation have been proposed and proven to perform well on a large spectrum of SSL tasks.
-The idea is to have a model resilient to strong data-augmentation of the input by predicting pseudo-labels for unlabelled data using a augmented version of the input \citep{berthelot2019mixmatch, berthelot2019remixmatch, xie2019unsupervised, sohn2020fixmatch, zhang2021flexmatch}.
-These method rely both on the cluster assumption and the smoothness assumption and are at the border between entropy-based and consistency-based methods.
-See Appendix \ref{section:surrogates}.